Main page content

 iii. ensuring the door(s) to a keyed assigned work area is properly locked or otherwise secured at the conclusion of work;

-iv. returning issued keys to the Facilities Manager that are no longer needed due to relocation, reassignment, retirement, or termination of employment;
+iv. returning issued keys to their HR Liaison for return to the Facilities Manager that are no longer needed due to relocation, reassignment, retirement, or termination of employment;

-v. reporting lost or stolen keys to the Facilities Manager, as prescribed in this policy, within 24 hours of discovery of loss or theft; and
+v. reporting lost or stolen keys to the Facilities Manager and others, as prescribed in Section e) iii. of this policy, within 24 hours of discovery of loss or theft; and

 vi. paying for replacement of lost keys or keys not returned upon transfer or termination of employment and for possible rekeying required by negligent loss of keys.

 e) The Office of Talent and Innovation is responsible for:

 i. approving the issuance and deactivation of electronic card keys to System employees;